andrew/ultimate-awesome/README.md

 - [awesome-codex](https://github.com/KarelDO/awesome-codex) - A list dedicated to products, demos and articles related to 🤖 OpenAI's Codex.
 - [awesome-open-source-power-electronics](https://github.com/upb-lea/awesome-open-source-power-electronics) - Lists open source power electronic tools.
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).
+- [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-cs-books](https://github.com/iCSToCS/awesome-cs-books) - 超过1000本的计算机经典书籍、资源等。书籍资源包括C/C++、Java、Python、Go语言、数据结构与算法、操作系统、后端架构、计算机系统知识、数据库、计算机网络、设计模式、前端、汇编以及校招社招各种面经~.
 - [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
 - [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [Awesome-vehicle-re-identification](https://github.com/bismex/Awesome-vehicle-re-identification) - Awesome Vehicle Re-identification.
-- [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
 - [awesome-deta](https://github.com/deta/awesome-deta) - Awesome Deta Stuff.
 - [Product-Management-and-Leadership](https://github.com/ElizaLo/Product-Management-and-Leadership) - Product Management and Leadership Guide.
+- [awesome-switch-homebrew](https://github.com/FeralAI/awesome-switch-homebrew) - A curated collection of awesome things related to Nintendo Switch hacking and homebrew.
 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
 - [awesome-multicore-ocaml](https://github.com/ocaml-multicore/awesome-multicore-ocaml) - A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 - [awesome-startup-communities](https://github.com/pxue/awesome-startup-communities) - Awesome list of communities related to creating, running and being successful at startups.